antronerds/r2-tutorials/docs/Using_Signatures.md

 	[**Figure 5: Generating a Track from a gene set Signature Score**](_static/images/Genesetsignatures/genesetcorrelation_createscorec.png)

 In the small table you can also inspect the r-values for the selected genesets sorted on their values and direction.
-In the table below the R-value plot you can inspect for the indivual genes and their correlation with the signature scores.
+In the table below the R-value plot you can analyse for the indivual genes heir correlation with the signature scores.